Buckshotdesigns/adopt-a-doggy-dog/README.md

 # Description:

-  In this project, the website developed was based on dog breed selected,  it outputs 4 Cleveland area animal shelter search results that are open to adoption, including dog name, dog picture, city, phone number, and e-mail.
+  In this project, the website developed was based on selecting a dog by breed to seach Cleveland area animal shelters that are open to adoption, including dog name, dog picture, city, phone number, and e-mail.
 It outputs "not available" if one of the search results is not available.
-Click on the image to learn more about each pet
+Click on the image to learn more about each pet.

 # Project Creation Process: